Valuation Basis and Statutory Requirements

 Assessors are responsible for the maintenance and publication of the Council Tax Valuation List which requires that each property’s band reflects the Assessor’s opinion of its value at the statutory valuation date of 1 April 1991, but taking account of its physical state and its locality as at 1 April 1993, or for new properties, when they first enter the List.

-The Assessor must make a number of statutory assumptions in determining the Council Tax band.
-These are:
+The Assessor must also make a number of statutory assumptions in determining the Council Tax Band.

 - the sale was with vacant possession

 - the dwelling was in a state of reasonable repair (regardless of its actual condition)

 - the size and layout of the dwelling and the physical state of the locality were the same as at the time when the valuation of the dwelling was made or, in the case of a valuation carried out in connection with a proposal to alter the valuation list, as at the date from which that alteration would have effect

 - the dwelling was sold free from any heritable security (i.e. any mortgage is assumed to be paid off)